mohanaharikaayesetty-cpu/HR-ANALYTICS---Employee-Attrition-Dashboard/README.md

 - 👥 HR Analytics – Employee Attrition Analysis & Workforce Insights

 ## 🎯 Key Skills
--🧹 Data Cleaning
+- 🧹 Data Cleaning
--📊 Data Analysis
+- 📊 Data Analysis
--📈 Data Visualization
+- 📈 Data Visualization
--📋 KPI Development
+- 📋 KPI Development
--📉 Dashboard Design
+- 📉 Dashboard Design
--💡 Business Insights & Reporting
+- 💡 Business Insights & Reporting

-##The KPI questions:
+## The KPI questions:

 - What is the average attrition rate for all departments?
 - What is the average hourly rate of male Research Scientists?